ThinkDataEd/student/docs/unit1/section2.md

-#Unit1, Section2: Visualizing Data
+#Unit 1, Section 2: Visualizing Data
 Instructional Days: 14

 ##<p style="background: black; color: white; text-align: center;">**Enduring Understandings**</p>
 Data collection methods affect what we can know about the real world.
 Visual representations help tell stories with data.
 Distributions of numerical and categorical variables help describe variability in the data.
 Technology and computers allow us to visualize complex relationships in data.

 ##<p style="background: black; color: white; text-align: center;">**Engagement**</p>
-Students will view the video called *The Value of Data Visualization* to help them understand the importance of graphical representations of data.
-Discussion questions will allow students to begin to think about how they would want see a data set visualized.
+You will watch the video called *The Value of Data Visualization* to help you to understand the importance of graphical representations of data.
+You will then discuss with your class how you might want to see a data set visualized.
 The video can be found at:
 [https://www.youtube.com/watch?v=xekEXM0Vonc](https://www.youtube.com/watch?v=xekEXM0Vonc "https://www.youtube.com/watch?v=xekEXM0Vonc")

-  <div align="right"><iframe width="420" height="315"
+  <div align="center"><iframe width="420" height="315"
   src="https://www.youtube.com/embed/xekEXM0Vonc" allowfullscreen>
   </iframe><br><a href="https://www.youtube.com/embed/xekEXM0Vonc">https://www.youtube.com/embed/xekEXM0Vonc</a></div>